Lattesnow/ChIPSP/README.md

-# ChIP_SP: Spatial ChIP (ChIP-SP) as a New Bioinformatics Tool to Characterize Spatial Gene Regulation
+# ChIP_SP: Spatial ChIP (ChIPSP) as a New Bioinformatics Tool to Characterize Spatial Gene Regulation

 ## Overview

-`ChIP_SP` is an R package implementing the core **ChIP-SP** algorithm for integrating **ChIP-seq transcription factor binding** with **Hi-C chromatin interaction** data to identify spatially linked regulatory regions.
+`ChIPSP` is an R package implementing the core **ChIP-SP** algorithm for integrating **ChIP-seq transcription factor binding** with **Hi-C chromatin interaction** data to identify spatially linked regulatory regions.

-The package is designed to provide the core computational engine for ChIP-SP analysis: **Step 1**, optional removal of sex chromosomes (`chrX`, `chrY`); **Step 2**, merging Hi-C loop outputs across replicates and resolutions; and **Step 3**, spatial linking of ChIP-seq peaks to distal Hi-C loop anchors and ranking interactions.
+The package is designed to provide the core computational engine for ChIPSP analysis: **Step 1**, optional removal of sex chromosomes (`chrX`, `chrY`); **Step 2**, merging Hi-C loop outputs across replicates and resolutions; and **Step 3**, spatial linking of ChIP-seq peaks to distal Hi-C loop anchors and ranking interactions.

 Downstream analyses, including **gene annotation**, **pathway enrichment**, and **visualization**, are intentionally excluded from the package API and are instead provided as reference R scripts in `inst/scripts/`.
 This design allows users full flexibility in annotation strategy and downstream interpretation.

 ## Conceptual Framework

 Hi-C identifies chromatin loops, but it does not resolve the exact nucleotide-level contact point within each interacting bin.
-ChIP-SP addresses this limitation by identifying ChIP-seq peaks that overlap one anchor of a Hi-C loop, assigning the partner anchor as a spatially linked regulatory region, and treating the full interacting Hi-C anchor region as a potential transcription factor regulatory site.
+ChIPSP addresses this limitation by identifying ChIP-seq peaks that overlap one anchor of a Hi-C loop, assigning the partner anchor as a spatially linked regulatory region, and treating the full interacting Hi-C anchor region as a potential transcription factor regulatory site.

 Spatial interactions are ranked using both **ChIP-seq peak strength** (`pileup`) and **Hi-C loop confidence** (`FDR`).
 The resulting ranked regions can then be used for downstream analyses such as gene annotation with `ChIPpeakAnno`, UCSC Genome Browser visualization, KEGG or pathway enrichment analysis, and transcription factor enrichment analysis.